 Bridger Ridge Run

-The Bridger Ridge Run is a non profit trail foot race of about 19.9 miles along the crest of the Bridger Mountains near Bozeman, Montana.
-The course is remote and not accessible by road.
-The event is supported almost entirely by volunteers and is limited to 250 participants under the event permit.
+The Bridger Ridge Run is a remote, not for profit foot race of approximately 19.9 Miles along the crest of the Bridger Mountains near Bozeman, Montana.
+The event is organized and staffed largely by volunteers and is limited to 250 participants by permit.